-Tricks or Hacks For LinkedIn Post Ideas
+Tip and Hacks For LinkedIn Post Ideas

 What’s something that you know that isn’t common knowledge related to what you do?
 Do you have a unique way of doing things that saves time or money?
 Share these with your network.
 Again, think about the topics and subtopics you listed.

 Everyone likes stats and data about the industry they’re in.
 If you don’t have these off hand, get them from industry reports and make sure to cite the report.
 An easy way to find them is searching for “[industry name] trends” or “[industry name] research reports.
 Another way is to sign up for industry newsletters.
 They’ll do the work for you and then you’ll only need to editorialize this content.

 One way to write relevant and timely content for LinkedIn is editorializing industry news.
 This could be about a company, M&A activity, industry changes, etc. Setup a Google News alert so you can be updated on a daily or weekly basis. https://www.google.com/alerts – The great thing about using news as an idea source is that you’re always going to have something that is new to share.

 Write about what you think is going to happen in your industry.
 What do you think will change?
 Why do you think it will change?
 What will be big disruptions to business as usual?
 What has happened recently in your industry that is going to be a catalyst for change in the future?
 Make a prediction and ask people what they think.